pprabhu90/pprabhu90/README.md

 # 👋 Hi, I’m Praj Prabhu

-I'm a Senior Product Manager – Technical at AWS with a Booth MBA and UC Berkeley BA.
+Sr. Product Manager – Technical at AWS with a Booth MBA, UC Berkeley BA.
 Currently earning my master's in data science at UC Berkeley to lead the development of next-gen AI and data products that connect people at scale.

 ## 🔭 Currently Working On
 - Deepening my machine learning and Python skills via Berkeley MIDS